-Typically, the GT practitioner will employ extremely precise, calculated massage techniques with his or her tools in order to relieve pain and inflammation in a specific area.
+Typically, the GT practitioner will employ extremely precise, calculated techniques with his or her tools in order to relieve pain and inflammation in a specific area.
 Although it is not uncommon for patients to experience some mild discomfort during treatment, the duration of the procedure is often very short (generally, between 30 and 60 seconds per area).
-After the session, there may be some bruising, as well; it should be noted that GT therapy is not designed cause excessive pain or bruising.
+After the session, there may be some bruising, as well; it should be noted that GT therapy is not designed to cause excessive pain or bruising.

 It is also important to keep in mind that the Graston Technique is never used completely on its own.
 More specifically, the typical protocol begins with a warm-up exercise, then GT treatment, followed by stretching, strengthening, and ice if necessary.

 Anyone in the St. Petersburg area with a soft-tissue injury can take advantage of the positive effects associated with the Graston Technique.
 From elite athletes to everyday patients, many have noticed drastic improvements following treatments, and so can you.

 In particular, chronic or acute conditions and disorders that have benefitted from GT therapy include:

 - Carpal tunnel syndrome

 - Plantar fasciitis (foot pain)

 - Scar tissue

 Depending on the severity of the condition, most patients benefit from one to two treatments per week and begin to experience substantial improvements associated with GT by the third or fourth session.
 Furthermore, most injuries are resolved after four or five weeks of consistent therapy in St. Petersburg.